happy-geeks/wiser/README.md

 1. Open PowerShell/CMS Window in the directory that contains the `FrontEnd.csproj` file (__NOT__ the root directory, that contains the `WiserCore.sln` file!).
 1. Run the command `node_modules\.bin\webpack --mode=development -w`.
 This will make webpack watch your javascript and automatically rebuild them when needed, so you don't have to rebuild it manully every time.
 1. To make debugging a little easier, you can setup Visual Studio to always start both the API and FrontEnd projects at the same time.
 You can do this by right clicking the solution and then `Properties`.
 Then go to `Common Properties --> Startup Project` and choose `Multiple startup projects`.
 Then set both `Api` and `FrontEnd` to `Start` and click `OK`.
-1. If you use Rider, you can also set that up to start both projects when debugging.
+1. If you use Rider, we already have a configuration saved for this, it's called "Debug Both".
+If you don't see it, you can also set that up yourself.
 To do this, click `Edit configuration` in the configurations dropdown (in the toolbar), this will open a new screen.
 In that screen select the root item `.NET Launch Settings Profile`, then click the plus icon on the top left.
 Now add a `Compound` and give it any name, such as "Debug both".
 Lastly, add the configurations `.NET Launch Settings Profile 'Api'` and `.NET Launch Settings Profile 'FrontEnd'` to that compount and click `OK`.

 # Multitenancy
 Wiser works with multitenancy, but only with different (sub) domains.
 So for example, if Wiser runs on the domain `wiser.nl`, then you can use different sub domains for multi tenancy (eg. `foobar.wiser.nl`).
 Or you can just use multiple domains, like `example.com` and `foorbar.com`.
 When someone opens a (sub) domain of Wiser, that (sub) domain will then be looked up in `easy_customers`, via the column `subdomain`.
 If a row has been found, a connectionstring will be generated with the data from that row and that will be used for all requests on that sub domain.